codenameRy/Pokemon-React-App/README.md

-# Pokemon-React-App
+##Pokemon App

-Application built with React and GraphQL
+Built with React, GraphQL, and Pokemon API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).